1991 VG: Exploration

 The Near-Earth Asteroid Scout is a low-cost CubeSat solar sail spacecraft by NASA capable of encountering near-Earth asteroids and taking high resolution images and 1991 VG was the planned target before 2020 GE became the new target.
+The spacecraft was successfully launched into heliocentric orbit on 16 November 2022, however contact with the spacecraft was not successfully established and it is considered lost.